Jurickson Profar Player Props: Rockies vs. Astros

 Jurickson Profar At The Plate

-- Profar is hitting .243 with 20 doubles, two triples, six home runs and 37 walks.
+- Profar is batting .243 with 20 doubles, two triples, six home runs and 37 walks.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.